jcrobak/parquet-python/docs/source/index.rst

 - statistics stored in metadata allow for skipping unneeded chunks
 - data partitioning using the directory structure

-Since it was developed as part of the hadoop ecosystem, parquet's reference implementation is written in java.
+Since it was developed as part of the Hadoop ecosystem, parquet's reference implementation is written in java.
 This package aims to provide a performant library to read and write parquet files from python, without any need for a python-java bridge.
 This will make the parquet format an ideal storage mechanism for python-based big data workflows.